normanjoyner/metrics-conveyor/README.md

 ## About

 ### Description
 Ship metrics from a datasource to various backends.
-Every minute, metrics-conveyor will pull metrics from your datasource of choice and ship them to the backend of your choice.
+Every minute, metrics-conveyor will pull metrics from your datasource of choice and ship them to the chosen backend.

 ### Author
 * Norman Joyner - norman.joyner@gmail.com